top of page

 • 차 (car / vehicle) + -를 (object marker)

-구입하고: buy and / purchase and
+구입하고: purchase and

-• 구입하다 (to buy / purchase) + -고 (and / connecting action)
+• 구입하다 (a formal / written word meaning “to purchase” or “to acquire”) + -고 (and / connecting action)

 기름을: fuel / gas / oil (object)